 - manifests: Contains the

-- java: Contains the Java and Kotlin source code files, including JUnit test code.
+- java: Contains the Kotlin and Java source code files, including JUnit test code.

-- res: Contains all non-code resources such as XML layouts, UI strings, and bitmap images.
+- res: Contains all non-code resources such as UI strings and bitmap images.

 The Android project structure on disk differs from this flattened representation.
 To see the actual file structure of the project, select Project instead of Android from the Project menu.

 For more information, see Projects overview.